lachlan-waugh/6447/slides/content/week07.md

 ## ROP
 {{% section %}}
-* Instead of writing our own assembly instruction, we re-use existing instructions from the program.
+* instead of writing our own assembly instruction, we re-use existing instructions from the program.

 * We use instructions preceding a `ret` (gadgets), so we can jump to them, execute them, and jump back.